-and relations.
-Once again, the Director Emeritus assumes the consequent.
-Who but a big man could recruit a military retinue in the first place?
-As depicted, the big man's domination commences with sheer brute force.
-But "difficulties arise from the fact that force is a crude and expensive technique for the implementation of decisions.
+crude and expensive technique for the implementation of decisions.
 More importantly, force itself has to depend on interpersonal relationships that are based on something other than force."
 Bookchin himself admits that even the state can't rule by brute force alone.
 Still less can a chief, who does not, in fact, possess any coercive power.
+4

 Why should anybody repudiate his sacred blood oath (Chapter 9) for such a dubious venture?
 And who are these "solitary strangers," why are they solitary, and if they are solitary (rather than merely shy), how is it possible they're still alive?
 Lord Bolingbroke ridiculed Locke for positing pre-political "solitary vagabonds" and "strolling savages."
 The mockery, unfairly applied to Locke, fairly applies to Bookchin.
 Why didn't the big man's clan stop his putsch before it started?
 Two or three weak men can always kill one strong man, as Hobbes remarked: "For as to the strength of body, the weakest has strength enough to kill the strongest, either by secret machination, or by cofederacy with others, that are in the same danger with himselfe."65 These "companions" also allow for bounding over developmental stages, although Bookchin formerly told us that "a leap from tribalism to despotism is an obvious myth."
-Without social loyalties or traditions, the companions "can easily be set against the community or reared above it into a coercive monarchy and aristocracy."66 That is, these deracinated mercenaries skip over chieftainship and create the state out of communities of several hundred people.
-No known states are so small.
-Even in chiefdoms the population is at least one thousand, and usually tens of thousands.
+Without social loyalties or traditions, the companions "can easily be set against the community or reared above it into a coercive monarchy they belong to a state.
+But professionalization is only an annoyance compared to coercion, and the state would lose its power to annoy if not backed by coercion.
+It is difficult to imagine bureaucracy without coercion, but it is easy to imagine coercion without bureaucracy.